samuel-walters/docker/README.md

 * `kubectl`: a command line tool used to run commands against Kubernetes clusters.

-* `kubectl delete deploy namehere`: Deletes a deployment.
+* `kubectl delete deploy/pod/pvc/svc namehere`: Deletes the specified entity.

 * `kubectl get`: List one or more resources.
 For example, you can use these commands: